ShizCalev/kojima-diary/README.md

 This project was started by a group of game developers curious about Hideo Kojima’s creative process during the development of *Metal Gear Solid 2*.

-We began with AI tools like GPT-4, Gemini, and DeepL to create initial transcripts and translations.
+After discovering the scans online, we began transcribing and translating with AI tools like GPT-4 and Gemini.
 While the AI translations looked very convincing, they couldn’t be trusted on their own—AI often makes things up or misinterprets details.
-To improve accuracy, we obtained a human translation commissioned by the YouTube channel *Did You Know Gaming?*.
-However, this version contained noticeable errors that stood out to anyone familiar with the game’s story.
+Luckily, we obtained a translation commissioned by the YouTube channel *Did You Know Gaming?*.
+However, this version contained noticeable errors that stood out to anyone familiar with the game’s story and development.

 To get things right, we compared all versions side by side and consulted a Japanese-speaking game developer for final checks.
 By combining AI outputs, human input, and expert review, we’ve put together what we believe is the most accurate version of Kojima’s diary.